-Fishing is an important part of the life at sea.
+Fishing is an important part of the life on Karaka.

-We’ll save the fishing stories for nice evening sipping rum on the aft deck and go on describing the way fish is caught on Karaka.
+Those activities and meals are the cement of our community.
+Tom saves the fishing stories for nice evening sipping rum on the aft deck, so here we’ll just describe the way we catch fish on Karaka.

-Our means of fishing are trolling and spearfishing, with some bottom fishing now and then, when you don’t have to wait too long.
+Our main means of fishing are trolling and spearfishing, with some bottom fishing now and then.

 Trolling is done at the back of the boat while under way, usually two lines in the water, towing lures that require speed to be effective.
 We have reels mounted on the rail with hose clamps, spooled with heavy line, wire leader and either a squid skirt at high speeds or a Rapala at low speeds.